A veteran’s dying wish: A new home for his beloved shepherd, Lady

 “She’s so sweet, very photogenic, very beautiful,” said Tori Fugate with KC Pet Project.

-Lady has been a trusted companion to a local veteran for the last five years.
+Lady has been a trusted companion to a veteran for the last five years.

 “He adopted her right after his wife passed away,” Fugate told WDAF.
 “And he needed a friend, and Lady has been a friend to him for the past five years.”